-Private Use – If the infringing act is done in private and for non-commercial purposes there is no infringement.
+- is done in private and for non-commercial purposes;

-Ships and Aircraft – If the infringing act relates to a use that is exclusively for the needs of a ship or aircraft there is no infringement as long as the ship or aircraft is only temporarily in UK territorial waters.
-This is to allow aircraft and ships seeking repairs to find a safe port or airport without then finding themselves infringing a patent for importing a specific part.
+- relates to a use that is exclusively for the needs of a ship or aircraft as long as the vessel is only temporarily in UK territorial waters or airspace (this is to allow ships or aircraft seeking repairs to find a safe port/ airport without infringing a patent for importing a specific part);

-Farmers – where a patent owner has sold a farmer a patented product that will then create a crop, he may not then sue for infringement if the farmer uses the results of that crop to seed another crop on his own land.
-This also holds if the farmer was sold an animal that then reproduces.
+- involves a patent owner selling a farmer a patented product that will then create a crop and the farmer uses the results of that crop to seed another crop on his own land.
+This also applies if the farmer was sold an animal that then reproduces.

-Instead of arguing a defence, it is sometimes preferable to instead argue that the patent that you have infringed is invalid.
+Instead of arguing a defence, it is sometimes preferable to argue that the patent that you have infringed is invalid.
 In this case there can be no infringement as the patent should never have stood in the first place.
-The law in this area is held under section 74(1) of the Patents Act 1977.
-When using this method of defence it may not be that the whole of the patent is declared invalid.
+When using this defence under s 74(1) of PA 1977, it may not be that the whole of the patent is declared invalid.
 It is possible to get only part of the patent declared invalid, thus creating a loop-hole in the patent into which your use of the invention falls.

-This is a personal defence, meaning it cannot be transferred.
+This is a personal defence which cannot be transferred.
 Only the person (natural or legal) who was using the invention prior to the priority date may use this defence and the rights cannot be sold.
 There is also a requirement that the ‘infringing act’ be done in good faith.

-Showing that you have a valid licence is a legitimate defence.
-This is basically saying that the patent owner has given you permission to carry out the act in the licence and as there is permission there can be no infringement.
-Whilst this may seem clear cut, the way the contract is written may lead to differing interpretations of which acts the licensee may actually carry out.
-There may also be complications if the patent has been sold by the original proprietor and full details of prior licence agreements have been poorly communicated.
+Showing you have a valid licence is a legitimate defence: the patent owner will have given you permission to carry out the act in the licence and as there is permission there can be no infringement.
+While this may seem clear cut, the way the contract is written may lead to differing interpretations of which acts the licensee may actually carry out.

-The Gillette Defence is an extension of showing the patent you allegedly infringe is invalid.
-If you can show that your product or process is wholly covered by a piece of prior art then it cannot infringe the patent for the new invention.
-The reasoning here is that you are basically using a product or process that was known at the time of the patent (i.e. you are recreating prior art) and if your product or process is covered by the patent then the patent is invalid on the grounds of novelty.
+The Gillette defence is an extension of showing the patent you allegedly infringe is invalid.
+If you can show your product/process is wholly covered by a piece of prior art, it cannot infringe the patent for the new invention.
+The reasoning here is that you are basically using a product/ process known at the time of the patent (ie, you are recreating prior art) and if your product/process is covered by the patent, the patent is invalid on the grounds of novelty.